rednafi/rednafi.com/content/go/prevent_struct_copies.md

 func (*noCopy) Unlock() {}
 ```

-Just having those no-op `Lock` and `Unlock` methods in a struct and sticking that struct
+Just having those no-op `Lock` and `Unlock` methods on `noCopy` is enough.
+This implements
-inside another one is enough for `go vet` to flag copies.
+the `Locker`[^3] interface.
+Then if you put that struct inside another one, `go vet` will
+flag cases where you try to copy the outer struct.

 Also, note the comment: don't _embed_ `noCopy`.
-Just include it explicitly.
+Include it explicitly.
 Embedding would
 expose `Lock` and `Unlock` on the outer struct, which you probably don't want.

-Interestingly, if you define `noCopy` as anything other than a struct, vet ignores that.
-I
+Interestingly, if you define `noCopy` as anything other than a struct and implement the
-tested this on Go 1.24:
+`Locker` interface, vet ignores that.
+I tested this on Go 1.24:

 ```go
 type noCopy int     // this is valid but vet doesn't get triggered